 - The epilepsy often improves but complete resolution of seizures is rare and the mental and psychiatric disorders tend to worsen with time.

-- A minority of patients can eventually work normally, but many still have typical characteristics (mental retardation, treatment-resistant seizures) many years after the onset.
+- A minority of patients can eventually work normally, but many still have typical characteristics (intellectual disability, treatment-resistant seizures) many years after the onset.

-- A worse prognosis is associated with symptomatic Lennox-Gastaut syndrome, early onset of seizures, prior history of infantile spasms, higher frequency of seizures, or constant slow electroencephalogram (EEG) background activity.
+- A worse prognosis is associated with symptomatic Lennox-Gastaut syndrome, early onset of seizures, prior history of infantile spasms, higher frequency of seizures, or constant slow EEG background activity.

 Further reading & references